TomiTakussaari/myscluscon/README.md

-myscluscon
+myscluscon (MYsql CLUSter CONnector)
 ==========
-MYsql CLUSter CONnector

 JDBC Driver for always connecting to valid server in your (Mysql) Galera or read-only slave cluster

-WORK IN PROGRESS, PROBABLY DOES NOT WORK YET..
-Atleast correctly..
+## WORK IN PROGRESS, PROBABLY DOES NOT WORK YET..

 JDBC Driver for always connecting to valid server in your (Mysql) Galera or read-only slave cluster